Eta Kappa Nu

 Eta Kappa Nu was founded on October 28, 1904 as the national honor society for electrical engineering students at the University of Illinois at Urbana-Champaign.
 Maurice L. Carr and nine other undergraduates formed the first chapter and developed a national structure.
 Their vision for the honor association combined collegiate engagement with a professional community to aid student and alumni members and to support the general profession.
 Character and attitude were designated along with scholarship as the three ideals to be recognized and promoted through membership and activity.
 Hence, HKN is concerned with more than simply scholarship and the collegiate experience.
 It was a member of the Association of College Honor Societies (ACHS) for 1947-2010.

 The ten founding members were Maurice L. Carr, Charles E. Armstrong, Ralph E. Bowser, Carl K. Brydges, William T. Burnett, Hibbard S. Greene, Frank W. Winders, Edmund B. Wheeler, Milton K. Akers, and Fred D. Smith.
 The designation of the first chapter at the University of Illinois is the Alpha Chapter.
 Subsequent chapters were designated by a Greek letter or letters.
 An at-large chapter is administered by the HKN Board and is designated the Eta Chapter.

 The first century of Eta Kappa Nu began with two of the founders, M. L. Carr and Edmund B. Wheeler, serving as the first and second national presidents, respectively.
 The next chapters were chartered at Purdue University (Beta Chapter), Ohio State University (Gamma Chapter), and Illinois Institute of Technology Delta Chapter).
 By the centennial in 2004, more than 200 student chapters as well as several alumni chapters had been chartered.
 These chapters have sustained records of local service and engagement activities.
 The national organization developed prominent awards for chapters, students, teachers, young professionals, and service in electrical engineering.
 Also, HKN created a membership path for professionals and an Eminent Member recognition for career accomplishments.
 The early history of HKN is described in History of Eta Kappa Nu by Larry Dwon.
 A video records the Silver Anniversary meeting of Eta Kappa Nu; a career guidance film, Engineering - A Career for Tomorrow, was produced to commemorate the golden anniversary; and a pre-college outreach film, Engineering - The Challenge of the Future, was produced in 1968.

 The second century of Eta Kappa Nu has a continued emphasis on the original vision, but the program and structure have been modified.
 Its signature activities have been revised including special attention on service and student conferences.
 It has formalized a relationship within IEEE as an organizational unit in which HKN is now IEEE-HKN and is governed by the IEEE-HKN Board of Governors.
-The merger agree was signed on 14 February 2009 and it went into effect on 1 September 2010.
+The merger agreement was signed on 14 February 2009 and it went into effect on 1 September 2010.
 A restricted endowment was created in the IEEE Foundation to support HKN’s educational, societal, and recognition activities.
 As a result of the 2010 merger, chapters are being chartered internationally and membership eligibility is expanded to IEEE fields of interest.
 The headquarters was moved to IEEE, Piscataway, NJ USA.

 Symbols of IEEE-HKN